dnwissel/sib_ai_benchmark/README.md

-# Celltype Classification Benchmark with both Hierarchical and Non-hierarchical Labels
+# Benchmark of Cell-typing with both Hierarchical and Non-hierarchical Labels

 ## Table of Contents